 Plaintiffs chose when to file their cases, and the court concludes that for the plaintiffs who have continued to pursue their claims, the litigation gates must be closed.

 The judge may have been on the right side of the law.
 But this is the wrong side of justice.
 These are children.
-They should not be penalized because the court looked at the science and thought it was not quite there yet, particularly when reasonable minds can clearly differ.
+They should not be penalized because the court looked at the science and thought it was not there yet, particularly when reasonable minds can differ.